Artist and Custom Artist guitars

 In the '90s Fender also began to use the term Tribute to refer to both some Custom Shop guitars, like the Merle Haggard Telecaster and the Waylon Jennings, and some factory produced versions like the 1997 Jimi Hendrix Stratocaster.

-Unlike the Signatures (or Artist guitars), which were guitars designed according to the specs suggested by living guitarists, the Tributes were at first guitars dedicated to deceased musicians; however, their meaning was soon extended to the replicas of guitars that, owned by still alive artists, marked the history of Fender, like those of Eric Clapton’s Blackie (2006) and Brownie (2013) or David Mayer’s Black One (2010).
+Unlike the Signatures (or Artist guitars), which were guitars designed according to the specs suggested by living guitarists, the Tributes were at first guitars dedicated to deceased musicians; however, their meaning was soon extended to the replicas of guitars that, owned by still alive artists, marked the history of Fender, like those of Eric Clapton’s Blackie (2006) and Brownie (2013) or John Mayer’s Black One (2010).

 The Tributes could be simple reproduction of stock guitars of the past, like the Mary Kaye Tribute Stratocaster (2005), or could be inspired by instruments heavily modified by the guitarist, like the Stevie Ray Vaughan's Number One (2004) and Lenny (2007), the Rory Gallagher Stratocaster (2004) or the Malmsteen's "Play Loud" (2008).